eddie-energy/architecture/arc42/10-quality-requirements/index.md

 - Context – under what circumstances
 - Stimulus – trigger in Use case lingo
 - Response – what the system does. -->

-### Latency

-#### Context
-Every AIIDA instance collects energy data in real time and generates a data stream.
-Data streams from one or more AIIDA instances are then sent to an eligible party, i.e., to an instance of the Framework.
-The Framework uses a message broker to distribute the different streams to different services.
-Each service implements logic to perform specific computations on the data.

-#### Stimulus
-A new consumption value is collected by AIIDA from an energy data source, e.g., a smart meter.

-#### Response
-The response of the system is that this value is propagated to one or more services of one or more eligible parties.
-The latency from the time a value is collected until the time the last service receives it shall be less than 5 seconds.

 <!-- ### Unauthorized Access